Progress report for SW18-500

 Experiment 2: On-station experiment started in 2016

-Total cover crop biomass produced in the first year of the experiment (2016-2017) differed between planting windows.
+Total cover crop biomass produced in 2018-2019 differed between planting windows.
 As seen in Figure 1, the fall-planted mixes (1 through 5) produced significantly more biomass than the spring-planted mixes (6 through 8) (p<0.001).
-However, it should be noted that treatments in the fall-planted window were dominated by volunteer wheat.
+Treatments in the fall-planted window were dominated by volunteer wheat, but to a lesser extent than previous years.
 Within each planting window, the different treatments/mixes did not significantly differ in terms of total biomass produced (p>0.05).

-Wheat was planted in September 2017 following cover crop termination (in June 2017) and harvested in August 2018.
+Wheat was planted in September 2019 following cover crop termination (in June 2019) and harvested in August 2020.
 Significant differences were again observed between plots that had a fall-planted cover crop and plots that had a spring-planted cover crop, with spring-planted cover crop plots experiencing a higher average wheat yield the year after cover crop termination (Fig. 2).
-The fallow treatment had the highest average yield, but did not significantly differ from the spring-planted treatments (p=0.12).
-This difference in wheat yields between planting windows was correlated with amount of biomass produced among treatments, as evidence by the linear regression between 2017 cover crop biomass and 2018 wheat yields (Fig. 3; R2=0.53; p<0.001).
+The fallow treatment had the highest average yield, which significantly differed from the fall- and spring-planted treatments (p<0.05).
+This difference in wheat yields between planting windows was correlated with amount of biomass produced among treatments, as evidence by the linear regression between 2019 cover crop biomass and 2020 wheat yields (Fig. 3; R2=0.555; p<0.001).

 Figure 3.
-Correlation between 2017 cover crop biomass and 2018 wheat yields in Experiment 2 (R2=0.53).
+Correlation between 2019 cover crop biomass and 2020 wheat yields in Experiment 2 (R2=0.555).
 Data points color coded by cover crop planting window.

-Soil moisture (Fig. 4) and soil nitrate levels (Fig. 5), measured at wheat planting in 2017, were both lowest in fall-planted cover crop treatments, highest in the fallow, and intermediate for the spring-planted treatments.
-As these factors are known to limit wheat production, the lower soil moisture and nitrogen immobilized in cover crop biomass could explain the low wheat yields in fall planted treatments.
+Soil moisture (Fig. 4), measured at wheat planting in 2019, was lowest in fall-planted cover crop treatments, highest in the fallow, and intermediate for the spring-planted treatments.
+Moisture levels were significantly different between the fallow and the fall-planted treatments, but not between the spring-planted treatments and neither the fallow nor the fall-planted treatments.
+The lower soil moisture at wheat planting could explain the low wheat yields in fall-planted treatments.
+These trends follow results seen in previous years of this trial.

 Figure 4.
-Soil moisture down to 90 cm in Experiment 2 for fall-planted cover crop mixes (CCM) 1 and 5, spring-planted CCM 6 and 8, and the fallow treatment (F).
+Soil moisture down to 6 ft in Experiment 2 for fall-planted cover crop mixes (CCM)2, 3 and 5, spring-planted CCM 6, and the fallow treatment (F).

 Experiment 1: On-station experiment started in 2015

-In Experiment 1, only fall-planted over crop mixes were included, and total biomass among treatments did not significantly differ (p=0.86).
-Trends in 2017 wheat yields, soil moisture, and soil nitrate levels followed those observed in Experiment 2 (described above), as wheat yields in the fallow treatment were on average 36% greater than the wheat yields in the cover crop treatments (Fig. 6).
-This could be due to lower soil moisture and lower soil nitrate levels observed in the cover crop treatments relative to the fallow (significant at alpha=0.05).
+In experiment 1, trends in 2017 wheat yields, soil moisture, and soil nitrate levels followed those observed in Experiment 2 (described above), as wheat yields in the fallow treatment were on average 36% greater than the wheat yields in the cover crop treatments (Fig. 5).
+This could be due to lower soil moisture and lower soil nitrate levels observed in the cover crop treatments relative to the fallow (p<0.05).
 In 2018, however, cover crop stands were poorly established due to drought conditions, and thus wheat yields in 2019 were not significantly different between treatments (p>0.05).

-Soil health metrics such as total carbon and aggregate stability were measured in Experiment 1 in July 2018 after two full cover crop cycles.
-Though not significantly different (P > 0.05), cover crop treatments show a higher average total soil carbon content (0.76 % total C ± 0.02) relative to the fallow treatment (0.72% total C ± 0.03).
+Soil health metrics such as total C and aggregate stability were measured in Experiment 1 in July 2018 after two full cover crop cycles.
+Though not significantly different (P > 0.05), cover crop treatments show a higher average total soil C content (0.76 % total C ± 0.02) relative to the fallow treatment (0.72% total C ± 0.03).
 Mean weight diameter of aggregates in cover crop treatments (399 um ± 67) is also slightly greater than that of the fallow treatment (374 um ± 100).
-Though these metrics typically take some time to show up, and we plan to measure them again in July 2020.
+These metrics typically take some time to show up.
+We sampled them again in July 2020 and will perform the analysis in Spring 2021.

 Nonetheless, soil health benefits could justify this decrease in cash crop productivity, particularly as soil degradation becomes a greater concern in the region and farm longevity is threatened.
-After only two cover crop cycles, there are promising trends in soil health metrics such as aggregation and total soil carbon.
-These metrics will continue to be monitored throughout the duration of the project to assess the potential for cover crops to improve soil health in the long-term.
+After only two cover crop cycles, there are promising trends in soil health metrics such as aggregation and total soil C. These metrics will continue to be monitored for the duration of the project (and hopefully beyond) to assess the potential for cover crops to improve soil health in the long-term.

 A participatory research approach is being implemented to achieve the research and educational objectives of the project.
 We view effective outreach and demonstration as essential to introducing findings of the project to the local community and ensuring that findings are applicable to local production systems.
 Formal outreach and demonstration activities will include: